omarreis/vsop2013/planetfun/README.md

 * Download VSOP2013.p2000 from the FTP repository above ( a 400 MB text file)
 * Use program *TestVSOP2013* to Load VSOP2013.p2000 text file.
-* Save binary binary file VSOP2013.p2000.bin.
+* Save binary file VSOP2013.p2000.bin.
 Do *not* use binary files from original FTP repository.
 Binary files for this app use a different custom format.
 * Deploy file VSOP2013.p2000.bin to PlanetFun app documents folder.

 The scale factor between astronomical units and the app's 3D world: